sean1292/cse185-spring18-week1/CSE185_Week1_LabNotebook.md

 #### Name: XXX
 #### Date: XXX

-# Markdown examples (you can everything below here once you've got the idea)
+# Markdown examples (you can delete everything below here once you've got the idea)

 # Here is a header
 ## Here is a smaller header